top of page

 • Overview: A conversational survey tool with high engagement rates.

-• Use Case: Supports organisational training needs assessment through pulse surveys and continuous feedback.
+• Use Case: Supports organisational training needs assessment through pulse surveys and continuous feedback, working well alongside dedicated training assessment solutions.

 • Pricing & Reviews: Starts at $19/month.